OJB-Quantum/Onris-Principles/README.md

 # Onris-Principles
-An introduction to the core principles of Onri Jay Benally.
+An introduction to the core principles of Onri Jay Benally, from the perspectives of a hardware engineer.

 ## The Core Principles of Onri Jay Benally
 - Self-sufficiency